OSRoot/OSRoot/README.md

-- 👋 Hi, I’m @OSRoot
+- 👋 Hi, I’m @OSRoot, My real Name Osama Essayed
-- 😁 I Love Web Development
+- 😁 I Love Web Development Specially Backend with node js
+- 😊 I Know node js , angular, expressjs, and mongodb (MEAN)
 - 😊 Very Good at using nodejs and expressjs
 - 🙌 Circleci is an amazing ci tool and free, it makes me deploy fast and efficient
 - 😎 Postgresql